The holonomy Lie $\infty$-groupoid of a singular foliation I: Examples

 \section{Examples}

 \begin{enumerate} \item For a singular foliation $(M,\mathcal F)$ which is Debord, i.e., projective as a module over the algebra of functions so that there is a geometric resolution of length $1$, the holonomy groupoid is a Lie groupoid \cite{DEBORD2013613}.
-In this case, the nerve (see Example \ref{example:groupoidnerve}) of this groupoid is a Lie $\infty$-groupoid: it is a holonomy Lie $\infty$-groupoid for this singular foliation.
+This Lie groupoid, being constructed as a groupoid of germs, satisfies by construction the property that it is not possible that two different elements are equivalent.
+As a consequence, the nerve (see Example \ref{example:groupoidnerve}) of this groupoid is a Lie $\infty$-groupoid: it is a holonomy Lie $\infty$-groupoid for this singular foliation.

-\item The next case is the case of a singular foliation that admits a resolution of length $2$ that we denote by
+\item The next case is the case of a singular foliation $\mathcal F$ that admits a resolution of length $2$ that we denote by